• Skip to primary navigation

 For the cupcakes

-• ½ cup buttermilk (or make your own by putting 4 teaspoons of vinegar into a measuring cup and then adding enough milk to make ½ a cup.
-Let it stand for about 5 minutes before using.)
+• ½ cup 125ml) buttermilk (or make your own by adding ½ a tablespoon vinegar to ½ a cup of milk.
+Stir and let it stand for about 5 minutes before using.)

 • ½ cup (50 g / 2 oz) unsweetened cocoa powder

-• ¼ cup hot black strongly brewed coffee
+• ½ cup (125ml) hot black strongly brewed coffee or hot water

 • 1 cup (127 g / 4.5 oz) whole wheat flour